zoo

 • Take the park bus

-There are three ways to get in.
+There are three ways to enter.

 *We recommend using a safari rental car when entering the park.

-" some safari rental cars did not have side mirrors ," I think it will be clear enough that I don't recommend it
+"some of the safari rental cars do not have side mirrorsI think you will understand why I don't recommend it if I say that

-Once you leave the lion area, you enter the herbivore area.
+After leaving the lion area, you enter the herbivore area.

 Herbivores approaching the car (photographed by the author; all subsequent photos were taken by the author or accompanying persons)

-Some animals drool on the windows, making them quite dirty , so you'll definitely regret entering in your own car.
+Some animals drool on the windows, making them quite dirty, so you'll definitely regret entering in your own car.

 Of course, we ended up buying some.